 The API payload is not available for In-App Automation.

 Evaluate Message Performance

 Open a message report, then click Performance.

 Engagement data does not apply to or appear for In-App Automation.

 - Latest Message Activity

 - The username, date, time, and activity associated with the most recent change to the message.
 Last Message Activity data is available for 90 days after message creation.
-Click Show all to open a modal window that displays all message activity.
-This is only an option for messages with more than one activity.
+For messages with more than one activity, click Show all to open a modal window that displays all message activity.

 - Statistics panes are directly below Latest Message Activity.
 Click to see term definitions.
 Note that Direct Engagements will not appear if the message included a send to an Open Channel.

 Engagement data is available for all messages sent via push.
 The bar chart includes engagement data for 12 hours following a message being sent.
 By default, the chart displays Direct Engagement for the message sent, e.g., a direct open on a mobile app or a click on a web notification.
 Check the boxes to see additional information:

 Channel Breakdown: Displays the chart data broken down by channel, e.g., iOS, Android, and Web.